mehulagg/gitlab/doc/development/agent/repository_overview.md

 ### `pkg/agentcfg`

 Contains protobuf definitions of the `agentk` configuration file.
+This is what you can

 ### `pkg/kascfg`